jasonly027/CS1400-PowerSimulationProject/README.md

 - If "L" is selected, then an appliance list will be output

-- If "G" is selected, the a randomly generated appliance list will be added to the list
+- If "G" is selected, then a randomly generated appliance list will be added to the list
     - Will output if this action was successful

-- If "X" is selected, the the appliance list will be cleared
+- If "X" is selected, then the appliance list will be cleared
     - Will output if this action was successful

 - If "S" is selected, the user will be prompted again for: